eiguike/mouse-posyx/README.md

 Control your mouse and keyboard throught your browser's smartphone. [[video]](https://www.youtube.com/watch?v=foAUzgEAnbc)

-This application uses Websockets to create a connection between the host and the browser and it is compatible for Windows and Linux.
+This application uses Websockets to create a connection between the host and the browser and it is compatible for Windows and Linux (WIP for OSX).

 ### Build instructions:
 ---